I could get used to island hopping, this time we arrived in Grand Turk and Caicos. I felt like an intrepid explorer!

 The sea was buoyant, there were more beach shelfs, so mind your step when you are getting into the sea.

 We tried a local Turk and Caicos beer which was fun, I love the name of it!
+It was refreshing too.
+Chilling and relaxing on the beach was so relaxing as well as swimming in the sea.

 We walked around the craft markets and met friendly locals with their children.